Pavers Cost – 2023 Installation Price Guide

 We have put together a comprehensive price guide to give you a better idea of the different costs that go into a paver installation.
 Our guide will cover the materials, fees, labor, and company costs that will be priced into your next paver project.

-The following price guide is assuming a 1,000 square foot driveway (20 feet wide by 50 feet long) of cracked concrete, to be replaced with new beautiful interlocking pavers.
-Since the example involves a driveway, we will also assume that one of the 20 foot sides abuts a garage slab.
+The following price guide assumes a 400 square foot patio (20 feet by 20 feet) of cracked concrete, to be replaced with new beautiful interlocking pavers.

 Note: All of the figures presented in the price guide are based on Southern California pricing and should be adjusted based on your geographical location.)